View from One World Observatory

 • The streets below from a glass-bottomed viewing deck

-Building History:
+Building history:

 Even though One World Observatory is almost a century younger than Rockefeller Center, they were both built in response to tragedy and stand as symbols of American resilience, hope, and prosperity.

-Top of the Rock:
+Top of the Rock

-Completed in 1933, the building is one of the most recognized skyscrapers in New York and embodies the architectural style of its time with lots of classic Art Deco details.
+Completed in 1933, the building is one of the most recognized skyscrapers in New York and embodies the architectural style of its time, with lots of classic Art Deco details.
 The building was commissioned by John D. Rockefeller and construction began and continued during the Great Depression, sealing the building's status as an icon of American prosperity and hope in times of economic downturn and despair.
-30 Rockefeller Plaza is the official address of the Center's tallest building, also known as '30 Rock,' and is the location of the show 30 Rock, starring Tina Fey, Alec Baldwin, Tracy Morgan, Jane Krakowski, and Jack McBrayer, among others.

 One World Trade Center:

-Completed in 2013, One World Trade Center is the second-tallest building the Western Hemisphere, and the sixth-tallest building in the world.
+Completed in 2013, One World Trade Center is the second-tallest building in the Western Hemisphere, and the sixth-tallest building in the world.
 The building of the World Trade Centers was part of the WTC reconstruction and site materialization response to the devastating terrorist attacks on September 11, 2001.

-Tips for Visiting the One World Observatory and Top of the Rock:
+Tips for visiting the One World Observatory and Top of the Rock:

 Top of the Rock Tips:

-• Plan to visit Top of the Rock early in the morning and/or on a weekday to avoid the largest crowds
+• Plan to visit Top of the Rock early in the morning and/or on a weekday to avoid the largest crowds.

-• Plan to spend at least 1 hour visiting the Top of the Rock and take your time at the exhibits, once you pass through, you cannot go back to the exhibits
+• Plan to spend at least 1 hour visiting the Top of the Rock and take your time at the exhibits, once you pass through, you cannot go back to the exhibits.

-• Entry tickets are timed, bring your pass to Top of the Rock in the morning to reserve a timed ticket for later in the day for the best chances of going up during your ideal time
+• Entry tickets are timed, bring your pass to Top of the Rock in the morning to reserve a timed ticket for later in the day for the best chances of going up during your ideal time.

 • If you want to catch the sunset, plan to get to the top well before (one hour before sunset offers the best lighting for photos).

-• Download the FREE Top of the Rock app for a skyline guide that identifies what buildings you’re looking at and has audio tours you can listen to
+• Download the FREE Top of the Rock app for a skyline guide that identifies what buildings you’re looking at and has audio tours you can listen to.

-• Bring layers to wear and remember, it's likely colder and windier at the top
+• Bring layers to wear and remember, it's likely colder and windier at the top.

-• Pack a camera and binoculars to capture the best views
+• Pack a camera and binoculars to capture the best views.

-• Check out our post for even more Top of the Rock tips for visiting
+• Check out our post for even more Top of the Rock tips for visiting.

-One World Observatory Tips:
+One World Observatory tips

-• Be prepared to pass through TSA-style security to keep lines moving at a quick pace
+• Be prepared to pass through TSA-style security to keep lines moving at a quick pace.

-• Check the forecast before you go, a low visibility day will affect your views
+• Check the forecast before you go, a low visibility day will affect your views.

-• Check the time of sunset before you go if you want to be at the top for the "golden hour" before sunset
+• Check the time of sunset before you go if you want to be at the top for the "golden hour" before sunset.

-• Consider renting a One World Explorer iPad (+$15 if purchased in advance) to enhance your visit with software that identifies buildings and landmarks in your viewing screen with supplemental information about each
+• Consider renting a One World Explorer iPad (+$15 if purchased in advance) to enhance your visit with software that identifies buildings and landmarks in your viewing screen with supplemental information about each one.

-• Bring a camera and binoculars to capture the best views
+• Bring a camera and binoculars to capture the best views.

 • While in the area, visit the 9/11 Tribute Museum: Gallery Admission & Walking Tour (and save on admission with a New York City Explorer Pass) located right outside One World Trade Center in the original location of the Twin Towers.

-• On exiting, visit the new Oculus structure at the World Trade Center transportation hub serving as a connection between the New Jersy PATH trains and NYC's metro
+• On exiting, visit the new Oculus structure at the World Trade Center transportation hub, serving as a connection between the New Jersy PATH trains and NYC's metro.

-Both attractions offer a unique experience and are extremely popular, but the biggest differences are the views from the observation decks (from Top of the Rock you get a close up of Midtown Manhattan and can see the Financial District in the distance.
-From One World Observatory you get a close up of the Financial District and can see Midtown Manhattan in the distance).
-Top of the Rock offers both indoor and outdoor viewing opportunities while One World Observatory is indoor only.
+Both attractions offer a unique experience and are extremely popular, but the biggest differences are the views from the observation decks (from Top of the Rock you get a close-up look of Midtown Manhattan and can see the Financial District in the distance.

 Continue reading